 For the first time ever, Cardiff will be debuting as host of the Worlds’ longest and toughest yacht competition.
 As you’d expect with such an impressive and highly anticipated inauguration, there is an impressive Race Village offering supporters the chance to compete in sail races, preview yachts interiors, purchase from trade stalls and visit the interactive history panel.
 There will be live music on Cardiff Bay’s waterfront and a special performance from NoFit State Circus in a massive silver spaceship!

 Nearest Station; Penarth Walking Distance; 21 minutes

-For travel information and to plan your journey, please visit www.arrivatrainswales.co.uk
+For travel information about Arriva’s ‘Day to Go’ ticket and to plan your journey, please visit www.arrivatrainswales.co.uk

 ENDS

 Notes to Editor

 About Arriva Trains Wales